The Parker Overly Legacy Scholarship

 DEADLINES AND OTHER INFORMATION

 Selected students will be notified by Orem High School.
-The $2,000 scholarship will be sent directly to the recipients’ institution of choice.
+The scholarships will be sent directly to the recipients’ institution of choice.
+The Parker Foundation has $10k to be awarded.
+Awards will consist of $2000, $1000, $500 and several $250 awards.

 About Parker Overly